-If you own a nationally listed monument in the Netherlands, you may qualify for a loan or subsidy for conservation (maintenance), a new designation for or restoration of your monument.
-The level of the contribution depends on the type of monument, among others.
+Do you own a monument or a building of cultural or historical significance?
+You may qualify for a loan or subsidy for conservation (maintenance), a new designation for or restoration of your monument.

-- You own a nationally protected church, mill, factory or other national monument not intended as dwelling, or an archeological or natural ('green') monument.
+- You own a national monument not intended as dwelling, or an archaeological or natural ('green') monument.

 - Conservation maintenance, based on a 6-year conservation plan, should be sober and pragmatic.